denisewayne/mandelbrot_set/README.md

 # mandelbrot_set
-Python library of the Mandelbrot sequence
+Python library of the Mandelbrot sequence inspired by [this tutorial](https://realpython.com/mandelbrot-set-python/).